 You must include ALL of the following.
 If ANY item is missing or incomplete, your application cannot be considered:

-- Supplemental Statement addressing EACH of the Qualifications/Ranking Factors listed in in the “Qualifications (Ranking Factors)” section IN DETAIL.
+- Supplemental Statement addressing EACH of the Qualifications/Ranking Factors listed in the “Qualifications (Ranking Factors)” section of this announcement IN DETAIL.
 The supplemental statement should list each qualification/ranking factor and a brief summary of how the applicant meets each particular qualification.
 A cover letter should not be substituted for the supplemental statement.

 - For Federal employees, including former employees and those in the Foreign Service Family Reserve Corp (FSFRC) or Intermittent No Work Scheduled (INWS) status: